 by Ed Buffaloe

-different gradation..
-The process combines a salt and silver nitrate to form silver halide (usually silver chloride), but since silver halides are insoluble in water it is necessary to make them form
+scale, and a very different gradation.
+The process combines a salt with silver nitrate to form a halide of silver (usually silver chloride), but since silver halides are insoluble in water it is necessary to

-for the initial wash.
+distilled water for the initial wash.
 Toning is usually accomplished before fixing, but may also be done afterward.
-Gold is the traditional toner, but I find I prefer the color produced by a highly dilute solution
+Gold is the traditional toner, but I find I prefer the color produced by a highly

 Salted paper is usually fixed in a 10% solution of hypo (100 grams of sodium thiosulfate in 1 liter of water) for 10 minutes.
 Two fixes are recommended for optimal print permanence.